ovh/venom/README.md

 To be able to reuse a property from a teststep in a following testcase or step, you have to extract the variable, as the following example.

 After the first step execution, `venom` extracts a value using a regular expression `foo with a ([a-z]+) here` from the content of the `result.systemout` property returned by the `executor`.
-Then it is able to reuse this variable with the name `testA.myvariable` with `testA` corresponding to the name of the testcase.
+Then this variable can be reused in another test, with the name `testA.myvariable` with `testA` corresponding to the name of the testcase.

 ```yaml
 name: MyTestSuite